 In addition, SAS/CONNECT plays some special roles in the SAS Intelligence Platform.
 For example, in a properly configured environment, some of the platform clients, such as SAS Data Integration Studio and SAS Enterprise Miner, can generate code that includes SAS/CONNECT statements.
 These statements enable the generated code to perform tasks such as those mentioned in the previous paragraph.

-SAS/CONNECT also plays an important role in the replication of metadata repositories because the replication is accomplished by uploading data sets from a client machine to a server machine.
 For more information about these special roles, see "Overview of the Uses of SAS/CONNECT in the SAS Intelligence Platform" on page 17.

 If your environment contains SAS/CONNECT, the SAS Deployment Wizard might have configured the product when your system was installed.
 If this configuration did take place, it is important for you to know what metadata objects and files were created during installation so that you can manage your environment effectively.
 For more information about how the wizard configures SAS/CONNECT, see "Initial Configuration of the SAS/CONNECT Server" on page 19.